Get exclusive member benefits & effect social change. Join Today

 Sepsis is a life-threatening illness caused by your body’s response to an infection.
 Your immune system protects you from many illnesses and infections, but it’s also possible for it to go into overdrive in response to an infection.

 Sepsis develops when the chemicals the immune system releases into the bloodstream to fight an infection cause inflammation throughout the entire body instead.
 Severe cases of sepsis can lead to septic shock, which is a medical emergency.

 There are more than 1 million cases of sepsis each year, according to the Centers for Disease Control and Prevention (CDC).
 This type of infection kills more than 258,000 Americans a year.

-Doctors have identified three stages of sepsis: sepsis, severe sepsis, and septic shock.
-Sepsis often occurs while people are still in the hospital recovering from a procedure, however this is not always the case.
-If you experience any of the symptoms below, seek medical attention immediately.
-The earlier treatment with antibiotics and heavy amounts of IV fluids is started, the greater a person’s chance for survival.
+There are three stages of sepsis: sepsis, severe sepsis, and septic shock.
+Sepsis can happen while you’re still in the hospital recovering from a procedure, but this isn’t always the case.
+It’s important to seek immediate medical attention if you have any of the below symptoms.
+The earlier you seek treatment, the greater your chances of survival.

 Symptoms of sepsis include:

 You must have two of these symptoms before a doctor can diagnose sepsis.

 Severe sepsis occurs when there’s organ failure.
 You must have one or more of the following signs to be diagnosed with severe sepsis:

 Symptoms of septic shock include the symptoms of severe sepsis, plus a very low blood pressure.